maryamklabib/yo/README.md

-# yo
+# didactic-funicular

-A website to 'Yo!' the world built using Yeoman
+A personal website in AngularJS that does whatever I feel like.